In This Article

 Winsport Canada Olympic Park, 88 Canada Olympic Road, SW, Calgary, Canada, Phone: 403-776-0617

-8. Prince's Island Park
+8. Unwind in Nature at Prince’s Island Park

 Prince's Island Park is a beautiful urban oasis in the heart of Calgary that provides the residents with a beautiful green space in which to enjoy a variety of recreational activities.